 Health care in the United States is very expensive.
-Therefore, it is recommended that all MIT visitors and affiliates have adequate health insurance.
-MIT has health insurance requirements for visitors and affiliates and the U.S. Department of State also has requirements for J-1 Exchange Visitors.
+Therefore, it is recommended that all international scholars who are coming to MIT have adequate health insurance.
+MIT has health insurance requirements for visitors and affiliates and the U.S. Department of State also has requirements for J-1 exchange visitors.

-If you are receiving a salary from MIT, you may be eligible for MIT benefits, such as life insurance, retirement plan, and health insurance.
-Most of the benefit programs of MIT are available to faculty and staff members who are appointed for at least three months, for at least 50% time, and are paid by MIT.
+If you are receiving a salary from MIT, you may be eligible to enroll in an employee health plan.
+Most of the benefit programs of MIT are available to faculty and staff members, paid Postdoctoral Associates, or paid visitors, who are appointed for at least three months, for at least 50% time, and are paid by MIT.
 Eligibility for some plans, including the dental plan, requires a longer appointment period.
-More information is available at http://hrweb.mit.edu/benefits/eligibility/.
+For more information, go to Human Resources' Employee Benefits website.

 If you are not sure if you are eligible for MIT benefits, speak to the Administrative Officer or Personnel Administrator in your department, laboratory, or center; contact the Benefits Office (Building E19-215, tel.
-617-253-6151, e-mail: email@example.com); or consult the Human Resources website above
+617-253-6151, e-mail: email@example.com); or consult the Employee Benefits website.

 Individuals with the following MIT titles are among those NOT eligible for MIT benefits: Postdoctoral Fellow*, Research Fellow, Research Affiliate, and those on "Visiting" appointments. (*Postdoctoral Fellows are, in some cases, eligible for either the MIT Health Plan or the MIT Affiliate Health Plan.
 Contact the Administrative Officer or Personnel Administrator in your department, laboratory, or center for details.)

-When you enroll in one of the health plans offered by MIT, you will have the insurance coverage required by the Department of State for J-1 Exchange Visitors.
+When you enroll in one of the MIT employee health plans, you will have the insurance coverage required by the Department of State for J-1 exchange visitors.
 MIT will pay for some of the cost of the health plan you choose, and the balance is deducted from your paycheck.
-Go to http://hrweb.mit.edu/benefits/health-medical-plans/health-plans for information about the health plans offered by MIT.

 Note: The MIT Affiliate Health Plan always starts on the first day of the month.
 Upon enrollment, it must be purchased for the entire month, regardless of enrollment date, and cannot be prorated for part of a month.

-If you do not want to enroll in the MIT Affiliate Health Plan because you brought your own insurance, you must do all of the following:
+If you do not want to enroll in an MIT health plan because you brought your own insurance, you must do all of the following:

-Your insurance plan must meet the State of Massachusetts requirements, and the Department of State's J-1 Exchange Visitor requirements (if applicable).
-The Department of State requires that all J-1 Exchange Visitors and their J-2 dependents have medical evacuation and repatriation of remains insurance.
+Your insurance plan must meet the State of Massachusetts requirements, and the Department of State's J-1 requirements (if applicable).
+The Department of State requires that all J-1 exchange visitors and their J-2 dependents have medical evacuation and repatriation of remains insurance.
 If you do not have this kind of insurance included in the plan you brought from home, you must purchase it separately.
 The cost is reasonable, about $50-$200 per year.
-Please ask the International Scholars Office for a list of companies that provide this insurance.
+Please ask the ISchO for a list of companies that provide this insurance.

-If you brought insurance sponsored by your home government, you will need to sign a waiver through the Affiliate Health Plan Office.
-The waiver form is available at http://medweb.mit.edu/pdf/affwaiv.pdf and in the Affiliate Health Plan Office (E23-308).
-J-1 Exchange Visitors are also required to sign the Statement of Compliance for the ISchO stating that they understand and agree to comply with the requirements.
+If you brought insurance sponsored by your home government, you will need to sign an Affiliate Health Insurance Waiver Form for the Health Plans Office.
+J-1 exchange visitors are also required to sign the Statement of Compliance for the ISchO stating that they understand and agree to comply with the requirements.